florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-17-azure-function-python-ml-part-3.markdown

 print('### {scores.mean():.2f} accuracy with a standard deviation of {scores.std():.2f}')
 ```

-Those information are important specially before validating a deployment and we want to get them easily not by searching in the workflow's logs.
-GitHub Action allows that by using the [environment file](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) `GITHUB_STEP_SUMMARY`.
-Let's update the "Train the model" step to gather the output:
+Those information are especially important before validating a deployment, and we don't want to get it by searching in the workflow's logs.
+GitHub Action makes this possible by using the [environment file](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) `GITHUB_STEP_SUMMARY`.
+Let's update the "Train the model" step to display this output:
 ```
 - name: Train the model
   run: python train.py >> $GITHUB_STEP_SUMMARY